Courses in Ministry Studies

 - Historical theology: Ancient Insights for Today (five credit hours) Dr. Peter Fitch, with input from Dr. Gregg Finley

-- Biblical Studies (two credit hours) Dr. Bill Jackson
+- Biblical Studies (two credit hours) Dr. Brad Jersak or Dr. Peter Fitch

 - Spiritual Formation in Classical Traditions (one credit hour) Lorna Jones, Ignatian Spiritual Director

 Bib5120 The Pastor's Use of Scripture This course looks at interpretation of various Old and New Testament passages and asks provocative questions about the healthiest way to treat sacred texts.
 It also gives a rudimentary introduction to Greek Language tools for use with the New Testament.
 BIB5220 Pauline Themes through the Eyes of the Early Church This module introduces students to some major themes in the teaching of St. Paul the Apostle, reading them in the historical and literary context of his NT Epistles.
 It then examines how the early church understood Paul through reflections of the church fathers on key passages in their commentaries and homilies.
 Finally, it considers the meaning of these themes, reading Paul by applying the interpretive practices of the early church.
 Bib5320 Jesus and a More Christ-like God This module engages students on what Jesus of Nazareth revealed about the nature of God and the kingdom of God.
 It approaches the self-revelation of God in Christ from below (biblical studies) and above (systematic theology), using the core texts and Bible as guides.
 These findings are integrated in order to see God’s nature and kingdom as kenotic and cruciform, ruled by divine and human consent and participation.
 These themes will then be applied to practical ministry, such as healing people’s image of God and the sharing of a "more beautiful gospel."